ecosensors/Paperless-Raspberry-Pi5/README.md

 Add a Samba user
 ```
-sudo smbpasswd -a <USERNAME>
-sudo smbpasswd -a pierrot
+sudo smbpasswd -a pierrot # Change the username (pierrot) according to yours
 ```

 Restart Samba